-A common misconception is that a Rail Crossing Information System (RCIS) is simply a video camera that detects trains.
+A common misconception is that a Rail Crossing Information System (RCIS) is simply a train detection sensor.
 While train detection plays a role in RCIS, it represents only a fraction of what a true RCIS encompasses.
+Understanding the differences between the two is essential for appreciating the value an RCIS delivers.